Super Mario Kart: Sequels

+The most recent entry in the series is Mario Kart World, released on June 5, 2025 as a launch game for the Nintendo Switch 2.
+It supports up to 24 players, twice as many compared to previous Mario Kart games, and includes features such as an open-world design, a free-roaming mode, off-roading segments, boat racing, rail grinding and wall jumping and riding.

+Apart from Nintendo's game consoles, three Mario Kart arcade games have been released, Mario Kart Arcade GP in 2005, Mario Kart Arcade GP 2 in 2007, and Mario Kart Arcade GP DX in 2013.
+All of them were developed jointly by Nintendo and Namco and feature Namco characters including Pac-Man and Blinky.

 As the series has progressed, many aspects included in Super Mario Kart have been developed and altered.
 The power-up boxes which are flat against the track in Super Mario Kart due to the technical limitations of the SNES became floating boxes in later games.
 The roster of racers has expanded in recent games to include a greater selection of Nintendo characters including some which had not been created at the time of Super Mario Karts release – such as Petey Piranha from Super Mario Sunshine who appeared in Mario Kart: Double Dash!!.
 Multiplayer has remained a key feature of the series and has expanded from the two-player modes available in Super Mario Kart: first to allow up to four simultaneous players in split-screen in Mario Kart 64; then leveraging the GameCube's LAN Adapter for up to sixteen players in Mario Kart Double Dash!!; and eventually supporting up to twelve simultaneous online players in Mario Kart Wii.
 Many of the track themes have been retained throughout the series, including Rainbow Road – the final track of the Special Cup – which has appeared in every Mario Kart console game.
 Other features present in Super Mario Kart have disappeared from the series.
 These include the "superpowers" of the computer characters, the feather power-up which allows players to jump high into the air and having a restricted number of lives.
-The only other Mario Kart games to feature the coin collecting of the original are Mario Kart: Super Circuit, Mario Kart 7, and Mario Kart 8.
+The only other Mario Kart games to feature the coin collecting of the original are Mario Kart: Super Circuit, Mario Kart 7, Mario Kart 8, Mario Kart 8 Deluxe, and Mario Kart World.
 The aspects of style and gameplay from Super Mario Kart that have been retained throughout the series have led Nintendo to face criticism for a lack of originality but the franchise is still considered to be a beloved household name by many, known for its familiar core gameplay.